virtual-labs/exp-cube-test-iitd/experiment/procedure.md

 2. The mass and dimensions of the specimen shall be noted before testing.

-3. The length of thespecimen shall be taken to the nearest 0.2 mm.
+3. The length of the specimen shall be taken to the nearest 0.2 mm.

 **Positioning**